GordoxGit/Faskin/README.md

 # HeneriaCore

 Initial skeleton for HeneriaCore plugin (Spigot/Paper 1.21).
-Version 0.0.7.
+Version 0.0.8.

 Important:
 - Do NOT commit gradle-wrapper.jar (gradle/wrapper/gradle-wrapper.jar).
 - CI installs Gradle using gradle/setup-gradle.
 - Development: install Gradle 8.x locally or run `gradle wrapper` locally (do NOT commit generated jar).

+### Production

+See [docs/PRODUCTION.md](docs/PRODUCTION.md) for deploying on Spigot or Paper and FAQs on spoofing, opt-in and claim.

 ### Testing Mojang API locally